-According to John Gottman’s research, NSO skews emotions and views about the partner and the relationship in a negative direction.
-PSO biases do the opposite: the partner overlooks or minimizes the negative and positive emotions predominate.
+According to John Gottman’s research, NSO skews emotions and views about the partner and the relationship negatively.
+PSO biases do the opposite: the partner overlooks or minimizes the negative and positive emotions that predominate.
 Partners feel positive about their partner and the relationship even without positive behaviors.

 In PSO, couples remember “the good times.”

 For many of my couples, there was once a time when it was peaceful and natural.
-When doing the simplest things together brought joy or comfort.
-Remembering those times allow you to feel more hopeful and positive about your relationship naturally.
+When doing the simplest things together brings joy or comfort.
+Remembering those times allows you to feel more hopeful and optimistic about your relationship naturally.

 For example, in NSO, Barbara could only see her husband, Kevin, as inconsiderate of her need to work evenings.
-When in PSO, she began to view his cooking dinner as his contribution to her busy schedule.
+When she shifted to PSO, she could view his cooking dinner on the evenings she worked as his contribution to her busy schedule.
+She gave that behavior no weight when she was in NSO.

 Is your relationship “hopeless?”

-In NSO everything you say to your partner might be met with stone-cold silence or a hostile or sarcastic comment.
+In NSO, everything you say to your partner might be met with stone-cold silence or a hostile or sarcastic comment.
 Couples in NSO wear “dark gray glasses” and interpret even the most positive statement as an intended insult or sarcasm.
+Researchers also found that NSO can worsen in couples therapy if the therapist is allowing one partner to control the other’s conversation.

 Gottman says those in NSO are “…imprisoned in a roach motel for lovers... they check in, but they can’t check out...”